vasilakisfil/class_profiler/README.md

 # ClassProfiler
 Simple performance analyzer for Ruby classes.
 Just include it in the bottom of your class and let it analyze your Ruby class performance.
+Motivation and detailed explanation can be found in [this blog post](https://blog.kollegorna.se/ruby-performance-profiling-an-unorthodox-approach-69c549e3293b).

 ## Installation